 According to Quantec Regional data (2016), the level of concentration in the District has gradually decreasing.
 This is an indication the District is gradually diversifying its industries (See Figure 12).

-O.R.Tambo
+Tress index trend for Nyandeni and O.R.
+Tambo: 1993 to 2015